 this would be a hit in my house! we love ginger, turmeric and of course braised chicken!
 GIMME GIMME! love the color

-Great dish!
-I made it this weekend.
-Two recommendations, hope you don't mind.
-Prep time is a lot longer about 15-20 minutes, so I would increase that.
 Also, needs more salt.
-And finally, I would increase the time to brown the chicken pieces didn't get crispy in 3-5 minutes.
-But overall a really great dish.
-Thank you!
+And finally, I would increase the time to brown the chicken pieces didn’t get crispy in 3-5 minutes.

 Thanks a bunch for the feedback, Alexis!
-I definitely added a bunch of salt, too, I just keep the amount in my recipes low and specify "to taste," as so many folks have to watch their sodium intake.
-I'll make a note of the longer prep time - thanks for paying attention to this and for reporting back! :D
+I definitely added a bunch of salt, too, I just keep the amount in my recipes low and specify “to taste,” as so many folks have to watch their sodium intake.
+I’ll make a note of the longer prep time – thanks for paying attention to this and for reporting back! 😀